Associate Degree in Aviation (Professional Pilots)Program details

 In fulfilling your chosen career, the RMIT flight training program is designed to provide a high-quality learning environment to meet the commercial pilot licensing requirements of Australia’s Civil Aviation Safety Authority.

-As well as the Commercial Pilots Licence, you’ll also develop the necessary skills to apply for the Recreational Pilots Licence (RPL), the Air Transport Pilots Licence (ATPL) and the Private Pilot’s Licence (PPL).
+The pathway to gaining a Commercial Pilots Licence, you’ll also develop the necessary skills to apply for the Recreational Pilots Licence (RPL), the Private Pilot’s Licence (PPL) and required knowledge for the Air Transport Pilots Licence (ATPL).

 Graduates will be well-situated for employment given the continuing shortage of pilots and flight instructors in Australia and in the Asia Pacific region.